 He is the author of The Emergence of Israeli-Greek Cooperation (Springer, 2015); Faith and Reason of State: Lessons from Early Modern Europe and Cardinal Richelieu (Nova Science, 2009); Kosovo’s Endgame: Sovereignty and Stability in the Western Balkans (IAA, 2006); International Relations and the Macedonian Question (ELIAMEP, 2003) [in Greek]; Greece, European Political Cooperation and the Macedonian Question (Ashgate Press, 2000); co-editor (with Spyridon Litsas) The New Eastern Mediterranean (Springer, 2018); co-editor (with Spyridon Litsas) Foreign Policy Under Austerity (Palgrave Macmillan, 2016) and co-editor (with Spyridon Litsas) The Eastern Mediterranean in Transition (Ashgate Press, 2015).

-Dr Tziampiris has published a series of essays primarily on Greek history, foreign policy and international relations in the Balkans and the Eastern Mediterranean.
+Dr Tziampiris has published a series of essays primarily on Greek history and international relations in South Eastern Europe and the Eastern Mediterranean.
 His op-ed pieces have appeared in various publications and websites, including The New York Times, The Jerusalem Post, The Huffington Post, The Washington Times and the National Interest.
-He is currently woking on a historical study of the resolution of the Macedonian name dispute and an edited volume on Great Power rivalries in the Eastern Mediterranean.
-Dr Tziampiris holds PhD and MSc (econ) degrees from the London School of Economics and Political Science and is a graduate (BA) of Middlebury College.
-He is married with two children.
+He is currently working on a historical study of the resolution of the Macedonian name dispute and an edited volume on Great Power rivalries in the Eastern Mediterranean.
+Dr Tziampiris holds a PhD and a MSc (econ) degrees from the London School of Economics and Political Science and is a graduate (BA) of Middlebury College.